Grove

 01 Compliance

-Grove operates a SOC 2 Type II program audited annually against the AICPA Trust Services Criteria, and aligns with the federal and state requirements that specifically govern tax preparers handling taxpayer data.
+Grove’s security program is built around the AICPA Trust Services Criteria and the federal and state requirements that specifically govern tax preparers handling taxpayer data.
+SOC 2 Type II attestation is on our near-term roadmap.

 SOC 2 Type II